Italy: 7 places to travel to in the boot country is written by Ida Dreboldt Kofoed-Hansen.

-In this part of Italy lies Umbria, called the 'Green Heart of Italy'.
+In this part of Italy lies Umbria, which is called 'the green heart of Italy'.
 The region is located right in the middle of Italy and is the only region that neither borders other countries nor has a coastline.
-A 40-kilometer mountain range snakes its way through the landscape, varying between peaked heights and lush valleys.
-Between all the glorious nature are the medieval towns of Assisi and Spoleto, both of which exude historical charm and rippling fountains.
+The Apennine mountain range snakes its way through the landscape, which varies between peaked heights and lush valleys.
+Between all the glorious nature lie the medieval towns of Assisi and Spoleto, both oozing with historical charm and trickling fountains.
 Completely idyllic.

 Southern Italy, Sicily and Sardinia

 The southern part of Italy actually makes up a fairly large part of Italy's area, but it is not an area that is so visited by Danes.
 And it's a shame, because many good experiences await there.

 When the "real" Southern Italy starts is a little different depending on who you ask, but for us at the editorial office it is especially the islands Sicily og Sardinia, which exudes a southern atmosphere.
 But also Calabria at the very bottom has something special about it.

 Geographically, Calabria forms the tip of the Italian boot.
 The area is not nearly as visited by tourists as the rest of the country.
 It's a bit of a shame, because in Calabria there are lots of exciting things to see.
 Especially the old buildings in the small villages are worth a visit.

 Compared to the big cities like Milan, Rome and Venice, Calabria is a poorer area – which is perhaps why the area is a bit overlooked by tourists, even though it is beautiful and has its charm.